 Universal Child Care Benefit (UCCB)

 The UCCB, up to the end of 2014, is for children under the age of 6, and is paid in instalments of $100 per month per child.

 The October 2014 Federal Tax Update, which received Royal Assent on June 23, 2015, increased the UCCB for children under 6 to $160 per month per child, and introduced a UCCB for children ages 6 to 17 in the amount of $60 per month per child.
-In conjunction with this change, the Child Amount Tax Credit is proposed to be repealed.
+In conjunction with this change, the Child Amount Tax Credit was repealed.
 These changes take effect January 1, 2015, but the UCCB payments will not change until the July 2015 payment.
 At this time the amounts for January to June will also be paid.

 Reporting UCCB income on the tax return